-- (a) Supplemental share plan retirement benefit.
+(a) Supplemental share plan retirement benefit.
 A supplemental share plan retirement benefit ("Share Plan") is hereby created.
-The Share Plan shall consist of an individual share account for each active police officer or firefighter ("Participant") on or after the prospective effective date of Ordinance 2014-386-E. The sole source of funds for the Share Plan shall be Florida Premium Tax Dollars (i.e., Chapter 175/185 Funds) distributed pursuant to Section 121.114.
-The Board may deposit into the Share Plan only those monies identified in Section 121.114(e)(3) and only when in conformance with the requirements of Section 121.114(d) and (e).
-The Share Plan shall remain dormant until such time as the Board makes its first deposit pursuant to Section 121.114(e)(3). - (b) Participant Share Plan accounts shall be credited with premium tax revenues and investment earnings or losses, and interest, and distributed as follows: - (c) Annual crediting.
-Effective January 1 after the first year in which the Board has made its first contribution to the Share Plan pursuant to Section 121.114(e)(3) and each January 1 thereafter, the Share Plan account of each active Participant on the city's payroll as of the preceding September 30th shall be credited as follows: Each active Participant who was employed on the preceding September 30th shall receive one share for the plan year ending on the same September 30th.
-The total number of shares thus determined shall be divided into the premium tax revenues received by the Share Plan during that plan year to determine the amount to be credited to the Share Plan account of each eligible
+The Share Plan shall consist of an individual share account for each active police officer or firefighter ("Participant") on or after the prospective effective date of Ordinance 2014-386-E. The sole source of funds for the Share Plan shall be Florida Premium Tax Dollars (i.e., Chapter 175/185 Funds) distributed pursuant to

+Section 121.114.
+The Board may deposit into the Share Plan only those monies identified in Section 121.114(e) and only when in conformance with the requirements of Section 121.114(d) and (e).
+The Share Plan shall remain dormant until such time as the Board makes its first deposit pursuant to Section 121.114(e).

+- (b) Participant Share Plan accounts shall be credited with premium tax revenues and investment earnings or losses, and interest, and distributed as set forth in this Section. - (c) Annual crediting.
+Effective January 1 after the first year in which the Board has made its first contribution to the Share Plan pursuant to Section 121.114(e) and each January 1 thereafter, the Share Plan account of each active Participant on the city's payroll as of the preceding September 30th shall be credited as follows: Each active Participant who was employed on the preceding September 30th shall receive one share for the plan year ending on the same September 30th.
+The total number of shares thus determined shall be divided into the premium tax revenues received by the Share Plan during that plan year to determine the amount to be credited to the Share Plan account of each eligible Participant.
-Participant.
 Participants who had less than one year of service on September 30th shall receive prorated shares for each full month of service based on their partial year of service prior to September 30.
-Chapter 175 premium taxes shall be separately distributed to firefighter Participants and Chapter 185 premium taxes shall be separately distributed to police officer Participants.
+Chapter 175 premium taxes shall be separately distributed to firefighter Participants and Chapter 185 premium taxes shall be separately distributed to police officer Participants. - (d) Investment earnings and losses, or interest.
+Effective the first January 1 after the Board makes its first contribution to the Share Plan, and each January 1 thereafter, the Share Account of each active Participant shall be credited or debited with earnings or losses based upon the amount in the Share Account at the close of the immediately preceding calendar year at a rate equal to the {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}100054865.DOC;1}17 pension plan's actual net rate of investment return for the 2 preceding plan year.